ucabcnd/ForVector/README.md

 Domains and Ports for CORS are enabled.

-In addition to this, currently only the front-end service is included in the docker-compose microservices architecture.
-I intend to resolve this soon.

 Documentation for the API can be viewed after starting the app. api can be accessed on port 8000. i.e: http://127.0.0.1:8000 and go to '/docs' for the documentation (http://127.0.0.1:8000/docs).
 There are currently 3 calls for getting all cards, all gifs, and a particular gif given a card 'type'.
 In the future more calls can exist for saving reordering, adding new cards, new gifs, managing users for multi-user support etc.

 To run the app please follow the following steps